-I studied at Carleton University (Ottawa), Sciences Po (Paris), and l’Université Libre de Bruxelles before earning my PhD in International History at the London School of Economics.
-Before joining the Open University in 2016, I was Pinto Post-doctoral Fellow at LSE and Max Weber Fellow at the European University Institute (Florence) and taught history at LSE and Queen Mary University of London.
-I’ve also held visiting fellowships at Sciences Po, LSE, and the University of Ottawa.
+I studied at Carleton University (Ottawa), Sciences Po (Paris), and l’Université Libre de Bruxelles before completing my PhD in International History at the London School of Economics.
+Before joining the Open University in 2016, I was Pinto Post-doctoral Fellow at LSE and Max Weber Fellow at the European University Institute (Florence), and taught history at LSE and Queen Mary University of London.
+I also earned a German language certificate from Albert-Ludwigs-Universität Freiburg.

-Outside the OU, I’m a Fellow of the Royal Historical Society and a member of the German Association for Historical Peace and Conflict Research (Arbeitskreis Historische Friedens- und Konfliktforschung).
-I’m also a Fellow at LSE IDEAS, where I’m Co-Director of the Peace and Security Project and Deputy Director of the Cold War Studies Project.
+Outside the OU, I’m a Fellow of the Royal Historical Society and a Fellow at LSE IDEAS, where I’m Director of the Peace and Security Project and Deputy Director of the Cold War Studies Project.
 I’m also a member of the Editorial Board of the journal Modern & Contemporary France and Book Reviews Editor for the Journal of Contemporary History.
+I’m spending the 2021-22 academic year as a Visiting Scholar at the University of Cambridge.

 I’m interested in the international history of the 20th century, with a focus on Western Europe (especially France) and North America.
 Broadly speaking, my research focuses on two main areas.